JustinSDK/dotSCAD/docs/lib3x-in_polyline.md

 # in_polyline

-Checks wether a point is on a line.
+Checks whether a point is on a line.

 **Since:** 1.3